Summer Public Service Fellowship Program

 - Funding preference is made for students working for an organization that cannot otherwise afford summer law clerks.

-- Consult the Summer Fellowship Application Overview 2019 document for additional details.
+- Consult the Summer Fellowship Application Overview 2021 for additional details.

 Note: There are additional requirements for those applying for the Squire Patton Boggs Fellowship.
-More information about the fellowship program is available on their website and 2018 Fellows brochure.
+More information about the fellowship program is available on their website and 2020 Fellows Brochure featuring the most recent class of fellows.

 Application Process and Timeline

-For more information on how to apply, see the 2019 Summer Fellowship Application Instructions.
-All application materials are due to Terri Huckleberry (whose office is located in the Dean’s suite) by 5 p.m. on March 1, 2019.
+For more information on how to apply, see the 2021 Summer Fellowship Application Instructions and 2021 Application Form.
+All application materials must be uploaded to the Public Service Fellowship TWEN site by 8 p.m. on March 19, 2021.

 Programmatic deadlines and milestones include: